Ministry of Agriculture, Fisheries and Food (United Kingdom): Board of Agriculture

 The Board of Agriculture Act 1889 (52 & 53 Vict. c.
 30), passed on 12 August, established the Board of Agriculture and combined all government responsibilities for agricultural matters in one department.
 The first President of the new board was the Rt.
 Hon.
-Henry Chaplin, there were 90 members of staff and the first annual estimate was for £55,000.
+Henry Chaplin, the initial staffing was set at ninety people, and the first annual estimate was for £55,000 (£5,000 of which was intended as a grant for agricultural and dairy schools).
 From 1892 to 1913, its secretary, the most senior civil servant, was Sir Thomas Elliott.

 The board took responsibility for the Ordnance Survey in 1890, and it took responsibility for the Royal Botanic Gardens, Kew in 1903.
 Also in 1903, the Board of Agriculture and Fisheries Act 1903 (3 Edw.
 7. c.
 31) was passed to transfer certain powers and duties relating to the fishing industry from the Board of Trade to what then became the Board of Agriculture and Fisheries.

 In 1904, the board appointed honorary agricultural correspondents throughout the country to liaise with the Board on Regional Matters and to give advice to farmers.
 In 1911, responsibility for all agricultural matters in Scotland except animal health was transferred to a newly created Board of Agriculture for Scotland.

 Meanwhile, the country was increasingly becoming dependent on imported food.
 By 1914, the output of home-grown food only met one-third of the country's needs.